Jaxswat/BioShock-Infinite-Steam-VR/README.md

 > This allows designing a custom navigation mesh and persisting it to disk externally.
 > The nav mesh can then be baked into the Lua and distributed on in the workshop addon.

+Note: This program also contains a parser for Source 2 (SteamVR Home) `.NAV` files, which use polygon nav areas instead of the old plane-based ones.

 # Questions / Suggestions